 Misrepresenting network coverage or service availability.

-A licensee must ensure that all advertising, marketing, and promotional material relating to ICT services:

-is truthful, clear, and not misleading or deceptive.

-prominently discloses the total minimum cost for any contract with a fixed term.

-states any significant limitations or qualifications to advertised offers; and

-does not use fine print or disclaimers to contradict or hide key information.

-A licensee’s Comparative advertising must be based on verifiable data and must identify the source of the comparison.

-Advertisements for internetonly plans must include the price for one standard out-of-bundle megabyte of data.
+Advertisements for Data-only plans must include the price for one standard out-of-bundle megabyte of data (where applicable).

 Bait and Switch Practices

-1. It is prohibited for licensees to:

-(a) Advertise a service, plan, or offer that is not actually available to customers or use it solely to entice customers into more expensive or less favorable offers.
+1. It is prohibited for licensees to Advertise a service, plan, or offer that is not actually available to Consumers or use it solely to entice Consumers into more expensive or less favorable offers.

 High-Pressure Sales Tactics